This article is derived from the RStudio Package Manager administration guide.

 The installer creates a user account and group named

 rstudio-pm and runs the RStudio Package Manager service under this account.
-If you wish to change the account under which the service runs, please see Appendix C in the admin guide.
+If you wish to change the account under which the service runs, please see Changing RunAs User.

 Download and install RStudio Package Manager for your platform.
 These commands will install the product into

 /opt/rstudio-pm.
-See Appendix E in the admin guide to install into a non-default location or to perform a non-root install.
+See Manual Installation for Minimal Root Use to install into a non-default location or to perform a non-root install.

 # for ubuntu sudo apt-get install gdebi-core wget https://s3.amazonaws.com/rstudio-package-manager/rstudio-pm_0.7.1-8.deb sudo gdebi 0.7.1-8.deb